 All right.

-Thank you both for for taking time.
+Thank you both for taking time.

 We appreciate it.

-Listen, don't call the toll free number.
+Sean, listen, don't call the toll-free number.

 We're just taking calls now from people in the area.

-Our thoughts and prayers are with these parents, these students, these teachers, these uh even the school board members, everybody involved in this.
+Our thoughts and prayers are with these parents, these students, these teachers, these even the school board members, everybody involved in this.

 Another tragic school shooting.